What Is DART Rate? Days Away, Restricted, or Transferred

 Standard operating procedures for equipment, high-risk tasks, etc., make it easier to ensure training and procedures are understood and followed by all employees.

-DART Rate Vs. TRIR Rate
+DART Rate vs. TRIR Rate

 DART Rate and Total Recordable Incident Rate (TRIR) are both key safety metrics.
 However, the two measurements serve different purposes in evaluating workplace safety.